Is Quasar Optical Variability a Damped Random Walk?: Results

 \section{Results}

 The results of our model depend on how well the DIA photometric errors of the light curves in our sample are determined.
-Assuming the DRW is an adequate model for each individual light curve\footnote{The DRW model has one fewer degree of freedom than other models, so the inferred error statistics should be more conservative than using other models}, we can estimate the fractional errors in the photometric error estimates from the $\chi^2/{dof}$ distribution of the DRW fits to the 55 light curves.
+Assuming the DRW is an adequate model for each individual light curve,\footnote{The DRW model has one fewer degree of freedom than the other models, so the inferred error statistics should be more conservative.} we can estimate the fractional errors in the photometric error estimates from the $\chi^2/{dof}$ distribution of the DRW fits to the 55 light curves.
 For all these objects, the overall goodness of fits to the light curves with the DRW model are reasonable~($0.88<\chi^2/{dof}<1.53$), with an average $\left<\chi^2/{dof}\right>\simeq 1.09$ and dispersion $\sigma_{\chi^2/{dof}}=0.13$, while we would expect $\left<\chi^2/{dof}\right>=1$ and $\sigma_{\chi^2/{dof}}=\sqrt{2/{dof}}\simeq 0.05$.
 These differences could be explained by fractional shifts $\sigma_m = \sigma_m^{true}(1+e)$ between the true uncertainties $\sigma_m^{true}$ and the nominal error bar $\sigma_m$ where the mean fractional error is $\left<e\right> =-0.04$ with a dispersion of $\sigma_e=0.06$.
-This will help us understand the scatter of the additional parameter between quasars.
+This simple assumption on the OGLE photometric uncertainties will help us understand the scatter in any additional model parameter between quasars, but to cover all the possibilities, we discuss the implications of our results in terms of two scenarios: (1) that the OGLE photometric uncertainties are correct to high accuracy~($\sim 10\%$) and lack significant non--Gaussian tails, (2) that the uncertainties are slightly underestimated and/or have some non--Gaussian tails.
+We hereby refer to the two scenarios as case I and case II, respectively.